fawda123/SWMPr/README.md

 `hist.swmpr` Plot a histogram for a swmpr object.

 `decomp.swmpr` Decompose a swmpr time series into trend, seasonal, and residual components.
 This is a simple wrapper to `decompose`.
+Decomposition of monthly or daily trends is possible.

+`decomp_cj.swmpr` Decompose a swmpr time series into grandmean, annual, seasonal, and events components.
+This is a simple wrapper to `decompTs` in the wq package.
+Only monthly decomposition is possible.

 ##Miscellaneous